 The Steering Group has overall responsibility for the direction and running of the alliance, supported by the Secretariat.
 In the early days of the alliance, the Steering Group was made up of a passionate and committed group of our members who wanted to put, what was then the Call to Action, onto a more solid footing and create a formal alliance.

-The Steering Group is made up of 14 member organisations plus the Secretariat.
+The Steering Group is made up of 12 member organisations plus the Secretariat.
 Five of the 12 places are elected by our membership.

 Samaritans and the Department of Health have standing roles as host organisation and primary funder respectively.
 Two members are appointed to the Steering Group: Public Health England as a key partner and a representative from the Support after Suicide Partnership (SASP) as a special interest group of the NSPA.

 Department of Health and Social Care – Laura de Silva and Simon Dowlman

 The Department of Health and Social Care leads the cross government work on the national suicide prevention strategy.
 The Department acts as secretariat to the National Suicide Prevention Strategy Advisory Group, and funds the National Suicide Prevention Alliance.